 - Local products for our take-out lunches

-Important : no booking accepted in our scheduled groups for people under the age of 18.
+Important : no booking accepted in our scheduled groups for people under the age of 18 without a legal guardian.

-ACCOMMODATION : 2 nights in a mountain hut, in dormitory, 6 nights in a basic hotel (in 2/3 bed room).
+ACCOMMODATION : 8 nights in mountain hut, or basic hotel (in dormitory or quadruple/triple room).
+Each hiker carries daily his personal belongings, and the picnic.
 Each hiker carries daily his personal belongings, and the picnic.

 EQUIPMENT : See attached list.